serviceprototypinglab/cndbbench/README.md

 - MySQL
 - Postgres

-Also, you can use compatible DBs with the previous one, e.g. Aurora with MySQL or DocumentDB with MongoDB.
+Also, you can use compatible interfaces with the previous one, e.g. Aurora with MySQL or DocumentDB with MongoDB.

 We have used the next configurations:

 - MongoDB local
 - MongoDB cloud (Kubernetes)
-- MongoDB cluster (5 nodes) using Kubernetes and docker
+- MongoDB cluster (5 or 3 nodes) using Kubernetes and docker
 - MongoDB in kubernetes with A,B, D and E multitenant options
 - CouchDB local
 - CouchDB cloud (Kubernetes)
 - Crate.io local
 - Crate.io cloud (Kubernetes)
-- Crate.io cluster (5 nodes) using docker
+- Crate.io cluster (5 or 3 nodes) using docker
 - PostgreSQL local
 - PostgreSQL cloud (Kubernetes)
 - PostgreSQL as a Service (Bluemix)